Last updated March, 2018.

 Watch yourself for the rest of the day and see where your mind takes you.
 Are you focused on the present moment?
 Or, are you in the past, future, or some alternate reality?

-The good news is, when you cultivate mindfulness you ground yourself in the present moment.
+The good news is, when you cultivate mindfulness (strengthen awareness) you ground yourself in the present moment.
 You spend less time regretting, worrying, and fearing.
 You spend less time filled with stress and anxiety.
 And, you focus your attention and efforts on what you are doing now:

 Whatever you are doing, be completely present with it.

 The more time you spend in the present moment, the more you realize that happiness, peace, and contentment isn't something you find "out there."
 To the contrary, it's right here and now.
+You just need lo learn to focus your attention on it, and quit getting caught up in the stories of your mind.